 The disaster-recovery mechanisms Solace has in place are tested and exercised annually to ensure that these objectives operating within adhered parameters.

 Solace-controlled infrastructure utilize highly reliable, best in class cloud providers that include Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP).
 Solace leverages the existing security in these established cloud providers to protect against attacks and provide for features such as Basic Denial-of-Service Protection.

-Solace selects vendors that are best-in-class and who have physical, environmental, and security controls from the vendors such as:
+Solace selects vendors that are best-in-class and who have physical and environmental security controls such as: